-The Nordic market has taken steps to better integrate with the markets of the continental Europe and the Baltic states.
 The project to couple the Nordic and the German electricity markets through European Market Coupling Company (EMCC) was started in 2008 and commissioned in November 2009.
-The next step on the European market integration path a project to join the EMCC with French, Belgium, the Dutch and Luxembourgish markets was started with the aim to have the tight volume coupling covering all the mentioned markets in operation in September 2010.
+The next step on the European market integration path to join the EMCC with French, Belgium, the Dutch and Luxembourgish markets having the tight volume coupling (ITVC) covering all the mentioned markets was completed late 2010.
 The ultimate objective would be to have price coupling covering the entire European electricity wholesale market.

 An investment decision on a new connection between Finnish and the Baltic markets, Estlink2 was made in May 2010.
-According to the plans the new connection would be in operation in December 2013.
+According to the plans the new connection would be in operation in early 2014.

-The allocation of cross-border capacity and the management of congestions between Finland and the other Nordic countries are managed by implicit auctions (market splitting) in the dayahead market of the Nordic power exchange.
+The allocation of cross-border capacity and the management of congestions between Finland and the other Nordic countries are managed by implicit auctions (market splitting) in the day-ahead market of the Nordic power exchange.
 The price differentials emerge as a function of insufficient transfer capacity over the national boundaries.
-In year 2009, about 96 percent of the time Finland and Sweden belonged to the same price area - a decrease of 1.5 per cent compared with the previous year.
-For 26 per cent of the time the day-ahead price in the whole Nordic market was the same.
+In year 2010, about 94 per cent of the time Finland and Sweden belonged to the same price area - a decrease of 2 percentage points compared with the previous year.
+For 19 per cent of the time the day-ahead price in the whole Nordic market was the same.

-In 2009 the average day-ahead area price for Finland in Nord Pool Spot was EUR 36.98 EUR/MWh, down 27.5 per cent from the previous year (EUR 51,02 per MWh) and closer to the figure of 2007 (EUR 30.01/MWh).
-The average day-ahead system prices amounted to EUR 35.02 for 2009, 44.73 for 2008, 27.93 in 2007 and 48.59 in 2006.
-The price differences between the Nord Pool Spot areas were smaller in 2009 than in 2008.
-Lower consumption contributed to smaller price differences in 2009 then the year before.
-In 2009 the highest average price was in Eastern Denmark while South Norway had the lowest average price.
-The average price in South Norway was more than EUR 6 lower than the average price in Eastern Denmark.
-Lower consumption contributed to lower prices in the Nordic region in 2009 than in 2008.
-There were also higher generation costs for thermal power plants for most of 2008 than 2009.
+In 2010 the average day-ahead area price for Finland in Nord Pool Spot was 56.64 EUR/MWh, up 53% from the year 2009 (36.98 EUR/MWh, in 2009, which was down 27.5 per cent from the previous year (51.02 EUR/MWh) and closer to the figure of 2007 (30.01 EUR/MWh).
+The average day-ahead system prices amounted to 53.06 EUR/MWh in 2010, up 50% from the previous year (35.02 EUR/MWh for 2009, 44.73 EUR/MWh for 2008, 27.93 EUR/MWh in 2007 and 48.59 EUR/MWh in 2006).
+The prices in Nord Pool Spot were substantially higher than a year before.
+The key explanation for this was extremely low water level at the reservoirs.